Topological insulators and geometry of vector bundles: Topology of vector bundles

 \subsubsection{Singularities and integral of curvature}

 Consider a complex line bundle $M$ over a closed two-dimensional surface $\Surf$.
 Let $\vec 1$ be a basis section with singularities at points $p_i\in \Surf$.
-Let us try to find the integral of curvature $f_{12}$ over $\Surf$ using the Stokes' theorem.
-However, the theorem relates the integral of curvature with the integral of connection coefficient along the boundary, and also requires a smooth basis section.
-In our case $\Surf$ has no boundary and the section $\vec 1$ is not smooth.
+Let us try to find the integral of curvature $f_{12}$ over $\Surf$ using the Stokes' theorem \eqref{Eq:DaStokes}.
+The theorem relates the integral of curvature with the integral of connection coefficient along the boundary, and also requires a smooth basis section.
+But in our case, $\Surf$ has no boundary and the section $\vec 1$ is not smooth, which makes application of the theorem problematic.
 We can mend the situation by cutting a hole around each singularity.